 - You are planning on going

-to graduate school in psychology.
+to graduate school in clinical or school psychology.

 - You are concerned about

-- You are curious about
+- You wonder

 what various psychological tests, such as the inkblot test, really mean.